MSc Global Central Banking

 Research Methods and Dissertation

 You will be equipped with the knowledge and general research tools to correctly execute a project such as a Masters dissertation.

-In your dissertation you will identify and investigate a current research topic which will help to develop your theoretical and practical understanding.
+In your dissertation, you will identify and investigate a current research topic that will help to develop your theoretical and practical understanding.